rgonzalezp/Markit/README.md

 1. Blender 2.78

 ## Getting started
-To install the add-on you only need the vanilla version of Blender to start labelling models!
+To install the add-on you only need the vanilla version of Blender and then you can start labeling models!

 Link to blender latest version: https://www.blender.org/download/